reactjs/server-components-demo/README.md

 This demo uses Postgres.
 First, follow its [installation link](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for your platform.

-The below example will setup the database for this app, assuming that you have a UNIX-like platform:
+The below example will set up the database for this app, assuming that you have a UNIX-like platform:

 ### Step 1.
 Create the Database